-- The first tranche (1/3) of the 2021 PSUs, as measured by Adjusted ROIC performance, was achieved at a 160% multiple of target PSUs awarded with the Relative TSR multiplier yet to be calculated for the three-year period ending June 30, 2023. - The second tranche (1/3) of the 2020 PSUs, as measured by Adjusted ROIC performance, was achieved at a 0% multiple of target PSUs awarded with the Relative TSR multiplier yet to be calculated for the three-year period ending June 30, 2022. - The third tranche (1/3) of the 2019 PSUs, as measured by Adjusted ROIC performance, was achieved at a 0% multiple of target.
-The cumulative total payout multiple was 37.5% for the combined three years of ROIC performance (fiscal years 2019, 2020, 2021), and the Relative TSR multiplier for the three-year period ending June 30, 2021 was achieved at 80%, for an aggregate payout equal to 30% of target for PSUs granted in August 2018.
+- The first of three tranches of the 2022 PSUs tied to Adjusted ROIC performance was achieved at a 110.5% multiple of target PSUs awarded.
+The tranche tied to Average Adjusted EBITDA Margin is yet to be calculated for the three-year period ending June 30, 2024. - The second of three tranches of the 2021 PSUs, as measured by Adjusted ROIC performance, was achieved at a 110.5% multiple of target PSUs awarded with the Relative TSR multiplier yet to be calculated for the three-year period ending June 30, 2023. - The third of three tranches of the 2020 PSUs, as measured by Adjusted ROIC performance, was achieved at a 0% multiple of target.
+The cumulative total payout multiple was 0% for the combined three years of ROIC performance (fiscal years 2020, 2021, 2022).

-Results of 2020 Shareowner Vote on NEO Compensation
+Results of 2021 Shareowner Vote on NEO Compensation

-Our shareowners overwhelmingly approved the compensation paid to our NEOs in Fiscal 2020, with approximately 98% of votes cast in favor of the advisory vote on executive compensation presented at our Annual Meeting held on October 27, 2020.
+Our shareowners overwhelmingly approved the compensation paid to our NEOs in Fiscal 2021, with approximately 97% of votes cast in favor of the advisory vote on executive compensation presented at our Annual Meeting held on October 26, 2021.

-The Compensation Committee believes that this high level of support of the compensation paid in Fiscal 2020 illustrates our shareowners' support of our pay-for-performance philosophy, which is designed to link the compensation paid to our NEOs to the Company's financial performance and shareowner value.
-Accordingly, in determining the structure of the compensation of our NEOs for Fiscal 2021, the Compensation Committee decided to retain our general approach to executive compensation, with an emphasis on performance-based incentive compensation components that reward our executives when they deliver value to the Company and our shareowners.
+The Committee believes that this high level of support of the compensation paid in Fiscal 2021 illustrates our shareowners' support of our pay-for-performance philosophy, which is designed to link the compensation paid to our NEOs to the Company's financial performance and shareowner value.
+Accordingly, in determining the structure of the compensation of our NEOs for Fiscal 2022, the Committee decided to retain our general approach to executive compensation, with an emphasis on performance-based incentive compensation components that reward our executives when they deliver value to the Company and our shareowners.